 The MV Saman Explorer follows different itineraries depending on the season - see schedule for details.

 There are 6 twin cabins in the lower deck, 1 Master cabin on the main deck (20 m²) and a further 4 twin cabins on the upper deck.
 All cabins are en-suite and have extra silent air-conditioning units, reading lights and charging stations.

 The main deck comprises a saloon with TV and music system, plus a spacious dive deck with deck level fresh water shower and toilet.

-2 x 25 person life rafts, 36 x life vests, VHF radio, Furano: Compass, Radar, GPS, Autopilot, Depth sounder and chart plotter and engine auto-extinguisher
+2 x 25 person life rafts, 36 x life vests, VHF radio, Furano: Compass, Radar, GPS, Autopilot, satellite phone, Depth sounder, chart plotter and engine auto-extinguisher

 Twin Centre & tours

 The MV Saman Explorer makes an ideal twin centre option with either Muscat or Mirbat in Oman's south.
 (Mirbat: Late October to early May only.)

 Alternatively, to see a little more of this fascinating country, why not combine diving with a number of Tours that are availablle.
 Full details and prices can be provided for any of the Tours listed below:-

 A Glance of Oman – 3 nights / 4 days